 The new rules, which go went into effect on January 1st, 2017, create protections for TNCs in Florida, as long as they meet specific criteria.
 These protections allow TNCs to classify their employees as “independent contractors” if they meet all of the following four criteria:

 - Ride-sharing companies or TNCs cannot mandate specific hours in which drivers must be on-call or logged into the TNC network.

 - Ride-sharing companies or TNCs cannot require non-compete agreements or otherwise hinder a driver from working with different TNCs.

 - Ride-sharing companies or TNCs cannot restrict or hinder the ability for drivers to engage in other occupations or business, regardless of whether it is part of the transportation industry or not; and

 - Ride-sharing companies or TNCs and the driver must agree, in writing, that the driver is an independent contractor of the TNC.

-Florida Statute 627.748 also includes new requirements for disclosure of fares, background checks and substance abuse screenings for new drivers.
+Florida Statute 627.748 also includes new requirements for disclosure of fares, background checks, and substance abuse screenings for new drivers.
 It will also require minimum insurance coverage for operations in the state.

 As technology continues to evolve, the ride-sharing companies will be on track to continue to update their policies and procedures.
 While this state law seems to clarify some of the murky relationships between TNCs and their drivers, it will do so only in state court.
 Drivers will still likely engage in litigation at the federal level to determine fair practices and compensation.
-If you believe your rights have been violated under Florida state law or under federal law, you will need an experienced and knowledgeable employment attorney to navigate these new laws and research the current case law.
+If you believe your rights have been violated under Florida state law or federal law, you will need an experienced and knowledgeable employment attorney to navigate these new laws and research the current case law.
 Our attorneys have over 17 years of experience and will offer a FREE CONSULTATION to evaluate your case.
-Please call (352) 505-8900 to schedule an appointment in our Gainesville Office.
+Please call (352) 505-8900 to schedule an appointment with our Gainesville Office.